Andi Herzog

-Andreas "Andi" Herzog (born 10 September 1968) is an Austrian former footballer and manager who last managed Admira Wacker.
+Andreas "Andi" Herzog (born 10 September 1968) is an Austrian former footballer and manager who most recently was the assistant manager of South Korea.
 As a player, he played as an attacking midfielder, most notably for Werder Bremen.
 A full international between 1988 and 2003, he won 103 caps and scored 26 goals for the Austria national team.
 He represented his country at the 1990 and 1998 FIFA World Cups.

 Club career

 Born in Vienna, Austria, Herzog started his career at local giants Rapid Vienna, but was sent out on loan to city rivals First Vienna during 1987–88.
 That move proved to be successful and he was soon recalled to Rapid to start the 1988–89 season.
-He made his name at Rapid in the next years to secure a move to Bundesliga side Werder Bremen where he would spend eight years, divided in two periods by a season at Bayern Munich where he won the UEFA Cup, beating Girondins de Bordeaux in a two-legged final.
+He made his name at Rapid in the next years to secure a move to Bundesliga side Werder Bremen where he would spend eight years, divided in two periods by a season at Bayern Munich where he won the 1996 UEFA Cup, beating Girondins de Bordeaux in a two-legged final.

 After returning to Rapid in 2002, he decided to end his career with Major League Soccer franchise Los Angeles Galaxy in 2004.
 Under head coach, Sigi Schmid, Herzog played well but following a mid-season coaching change, he saw his playing time decrease and at the end of the season, Herzog announced his retirement from football on 10 November 2004.

 A stylish attacking midfielder, Herzog was well known for his ability to score stunning free-kicks.
 He captained the Rapid Wien side and was chosen in Rapid's Team of the Century in 1999.

 International career

 Herzog made his debut for Austria in an April 1988 friendly match against Greece and was a participant at the 1990 and 1998 World Cups, scoring one goal in the latter tournament, a spot kick against Italy.
-He earned 103 caps, scoring 26 goals, making him Austria's most capped player of all-time.
-Herzog surpassed striker Anton Polster in May 2002 when winning his 96th cap against Germany.
+Herzog surpassed striker Anton Polster's appearances record for Austria in May 2002 when winning his 96th against Germany.
 His last international was an April 2003 friendly match against Scotland.
+He altogether earned 103 caps, scoring 26 goals, making him Austria's most capped player until Marko Arnautović overtook with his 104th Austria cap on 26 September 2022.

 Managerial career

 On 23 January 2015, Herzog was named coach of USA's under 23s.

-On 1 August 2018, Herzog was announced as coach of Israel's national team, a move which was divisive due to his last minute strike to deny them a play off place in their World Cup 2002 qualifier.
+On 1 August 2018, Herzog was announced as coach of Israel's national team, a move which was divisive due to his last minute strike to deny them a play off place in their 2002 World Cup qualifier.
 Famous midfielder Eyal Berkovic said of the appointment, "Whoever made this decision needs urgent psychiatric attention, I can't think of any other explanation for the appointment.
 It's a huge disgrace."
 On 24 June 2020, he left his position after almost two years in charge, while Israel's Sports Director and Austrian colleague of his Willibald Ruttensteiner replaced him as Israel's head coach.